T-jegou/Jenkins_Ansible/README.md

 # Jenkins_Ansible
-Install Jenkins CI throught this playbook on amazon linux or rhel.
+Install Jenkins CI throught this playbook on rhel.